mv-2112/canonical-openstack-docs/tutorial/explore-full-potential-of-openstack.rst

    sunbeam enable orchestration

-After a whille, this should result in:
+After a while, this should result in:

 .. code-block :: text